-Camellia oil is one of those undercover oils that isn’t prominent in DIY hair or skin care but has some great benefits.
+Camellia oil is one of those undercover oils that aren’t prominent in DIY hair or skincare but has some great benefits.
 Camellia oil is aka Tsubaki oil and tea seed oil.

 Camellia Oil for Skin

 The camellia seeds are pulverized into a fine powder then steamed.
-Afterward, its transferred to a pressurizer for extraction of the oil before the powder cools down.
+Afterwards, it’s transferred to a pressurizer for extraction of the oil before the powder cools down.

 Camellia Oil Texture and Scent